-Students who have fewer than 24 credits are required to register for 12 credits in order to maintain full-time status.
-Full-time enrollment for students who have earned the master’s degree is 9 credits.
-Students acting as teaching assistants must carry 9 credits (including the 3-credit Supervised Teaching, HIS 581).
+Students who have not yet advanced to G4 status (i.e. who have completed fewer than 24 graduate-level credits) are required to register for 12 credits in order to maintain full-time status.
+Full-time enrollment for students who have achieved G4 status is 9 credits.
+Students acting as teaching assistants must carry at least 9 credits (including, if possible, the 3-credit Supervised Teaching, HIS 581).
 Once a student has advanced to candidacy, s/he must register for 9 credits of dissertation research (HIS 699, 700, 701) each semester until the degree is awarded in order to remain on full-time status.

-C. Award of Master’s Degree for Doctoral Students
+C. Award of Master’s Degree to Doctoral Students

 D. Foreign Language Requirement